Ryan Blaney helps Roger Penske celebrate first back-to-back NASCAR championships in storied career | TSN

 As fun as the beard was for Blaney, there was no way the boss was going to silently sit by if it still covered his face as Blaney collected his first Cup trophy Thursday night at the Music City Center in NASCAR's annual season-ending awards ceremony.
 But just being able to race the final three months of the season with the bushy locks covering his face made Blaney an anomaly in the Penske Perfect world of freshly shaved faces and starched shirts.

 That's a bit fitting, though, as Blaney this year also contributed to two new marks on Penske's impressive motorsports resume.
-He and IndyCar teammate Josef Newgarden became the first Team Penske drivers to win the Indianapolis 500 and the Coca-Cola 600 on the same day in May, and then he followed Logano as Cup champion to give Penske the first back-to-back NASCAR titles of his career.
+He and Newgarden in May became the first Team Penske drivers to win the Indianapolis 500 and the Coca-Cola 600 on the same day, and then he followed Logano as Cup champion to give Penske the first back-to-back NASCAR titles of his career.

 Penske now has a graphic that outlines the organization's global success the past six seasons.
 It includes 12 championships, 148 race wins and 139 poles.
 The graphic ends with one of Penske's trusted mantras: Effort Equals Results.